FinnMag/oopCA22/README.md

 ### Yaris

 I am most definitely proud of the little beat detection system created as it took quite some time and at one point, I didn't even think it would ever work.
 I liked experimenting with it and seeing how crazy I could go and it was most definitely relieving once we had the visualisation working well alongside the other 2 as it posed problematic quite a few times throughout the creation of the audio visualisation.
-I also liked discovering and implementing the different processing concepts throughout the project such as the PApplet library as it gave even more possibilities to our visualisations and making me more knowledgable on JAVA as a whole
+I also liked discovering and implementing the different processing concepts throughout the project such as the PApplet library as it gave even more possibilities to our visualisations and making me more knowledgable on JAVA as a whole.

 ## Youtube Video: